Home » Main Course » Crockpot Pork Chops With Spiced Apples

 Instructions

 • Prep the pork.
-Season both sides of porch chops with kosher salt and black pepper.
-Dredge each pork chop in the cornstarch, ensuring they are fully coated.
-Shake off any excess.
+Season both sides of the pork chops with salt and pepper.
+Then, coat each pork chop with cornstarch, making sure they are fully covered.
+After that, shake off any extra cornstarch.

 • Sear the chops.
-Heat the vegetable oil in a large skillet over medium-high heat.
-Add the pork chops and sear on each side for about 2-3 minutes until golden brown.
-(You can core and slice the apples while they are browning.)
-Remove from the skillet and set aside.
+Heat vegetable oil in a large skillet over medium-high heat.
+Put in the pork chops and cook on each side for 2-3 minutes until they turn golden brown.
+While the pork chops are browning, core and slice the apples.
+Take the cooked chops out of the skillet and set them aside.

 • Assemble in slow cooker.
-Place the seared pork chops into the slow cooker.
-Top with the brown sugar, cinnamon, and sliced apples.
-Pour the apple cider over everything.
+Put the seared pork chops into the slow cooker.
+Add the brown sugar, cinnamon, and sliced apples on top.
+Then, pour the apple cider over everything.

 Notes

-Do not choose thinner chops, they will overcook in the slow cooker.
+Avoid thinner chops as they will overcook in the slow cooker.

 Nutrition